rucker/dotfiles-manager/README.md

 ##### git_private (optional)
 Contains private tokens that should not be shared (e.g. personal keys)

+## The scripts directory
+The scripts directory can be used to incorporate additional scripts into the user's bash session.
+The scripts directory contains the following subdirectories:

+### sourced
+Scripts in this directory will be sourced when `.bashrc/.bash_profile` is sourced.

+### sourced-private (optional)
+Same as above, except that scripts in this directory will be ignored by git.

 ## Dependencies
 The <code>mock</code> and <code>enum34</code> packages are required.
 Fetch them from PyPi using pip, i.e. <code>$ pip install mock enum34</code>